About

 Air Quality Interactive Map

-Analyzed EPA Toxic Release Inventory data to reveal the biggest air polluters in Louisville disproportionately affect poor and black residents.
-Created an interactive map that would allow residents to input their address and receive a report of air pollutants near them.
+I analyzed EPA Toxic Release Inventory data to reveal the biggest air polluters in Louisville disproportionately affect lower-income and Black residents.
+I created an interactive map that would allow residents to input their address and receive a report of air pollutants near them.

 graphics interactive mapping